 For each list, you can further select whether an ETP alert recipient receives an email alert notification when a security event is reported.

 With this action, ETP DNS resolves requests to the origin IP address.
 If the proxy is enabled, the request is not decrypted with the TLS MITM certificate.
 It is sent directly to the destination web server.
-While no event is logged in the Threat Events report, bypassed traffic is logged in the Network Traffic report.
+While no event is logged in a report, bypassed traffic is logged in the Network Traffic report.

-This action is assigned to custom exception lists.
+This action is automatically assigned to custom exception lists.

 These responses are available for a block action: